 HCS publishes articles written in English, French, German, Italian, Spanish, Portuguese or Greek.
+Submissions may be addressed to the Editors at any time.

-Each submission will undergo a double-blind peer-review process.
+HCS publishes one issue per year.
 There are no prescriptive deadlines for the submission of contributions to each individual issue: an accepted paper will be uploaded on the journal’s website as soon as it is ready to be published.
 There is no binding word limit; in principle, all papers should be clear and concise.

 HCS does not impose a single house style.
 However, submissions must be highly consistent internally in their referencing conventions (e.g. footnotes and bibliography).
 Text formatting should be kept to a minimum.
 Please do not create a file that simulates or anticipates — graphically or typographically — an arbitrary layout.
 Any special requirements of the author must be discussed beforehand with the editors.